 Wipe the nozzle thoroughly with a hot, clean, damp cloth.
 With your hands safely clear, turn the steam valve on to flush and clear out any milk in the wand.

+Remember: Never re-froth the milk, ever!
+It contains too much-condensed water for good results.
 Never bring the milk to over 160°F (71°C).
 It will boil the milk, which will not be as sweet and may even have a burnt flavor.

 Because the majority of people drink espresso in cappuccinos and lattes, you may consider getting one of these if you’re on a budget (and don’t really want espresso as much as a strong milk-frothed café latte drink).

-Advantages: Decent retail price, some companies’ innovations produce surprisingly good near-espresso
+Advantages: Decent retail price, some companies’ innovations produce surprisingly good near-espresso.

-Disadvantages: The majority of steam machines over-extract and make bitter espresso-style drinks, okay milk foam
+Disadvantages: The majority of steam machines over-extract and make bitter espresso-style drinks, okay milk foam.